-The most interesting type of photographs I make are with a Victorian process called the ‘Wet Plate Collodion’ process, which was invented in 1851 by Fredrick Scott Archer.
-I make these images with my home built 11 x 11 Mahogany and Brass large format Wet Plate camera, these images are a labour of love and often called ‘the Victorian Polaroid’, essentially they are a product of Alchemy.
-The amount of personal effort that is put into making these images is actually energy sapping, and when I look at the photographic plate I have just taken there is all this effort and energy radiating back.
+‘Wet Plate’ photography is an antiquated Victorian photographic process, invented in 1851 by Fredrick Scott Archer that produces a one of a kind image on either a piece of glass or metal, using silver and light.
+I make these archival images with my home built Mahogany and Brass large format camera.
+The process is a labour of love and the amount of personal effort that is put into making these images is actually energy sapping, however, when I look at the photographic plate I have just made all the effort and energy radiates back at me.